 Keywords are the most important part of SEO, and they should never be overlooked.
 Today I’m going to show you how to perform free keyword research using Google keyword tools.

 After Google launched in 1998, by the early 2000s, keyword stuffing, and link building were the major focus for websites that wanted to rank well on the SERPs (search engine results pages).

 Back then, SEO was mostly about spammy links and keyword stuffing.
 Folks didn’t care about the things that matter today such as user experience, high-quality content, quality link building, etc.

 Quick disclosure: Some links on this page are affiliate links.
 We may earn revenue at no additional cost to you if you purchase using the links.
 We greatly appreciate your support.

-But all that changed after Google made sophisticated adjustments to their algorithms.
-SEOs were forced to become good Internet marketers and as search engine algorithms became even more advanced, SEO evolved into a full-fledged marketing discipline.
+But all that changed after Google made sophisticated adjustments to its algorithms.
+SEOs were forced to become good Internet marketers, and as search engine algorithms became even more advanced, SEO evolved into a full-fledged marketing discipline.

-But even though SEO changed a lot over the years, the two primary success factors are still keywords and backlinks.
-Those parts haven’t really changed, they only became more complex to do properly.
+But even though SEO has changed a lot over the years, the two primary success factors are still keywords and backlinks.
+Those parts haven’t really changed; they only became more complex to do properly.

 The Biggest Mistake People Make With Keywords